 In either case, we have the same answers.
 As with any of our clients, I will try to help you by opening you up to options and sharing information.
-From a service standpoint, it’s helpful to think about home remodeling in tiers of service providers, dictated by the complexity of the project.
-In Philadelphia and the Main Line suburbs, we have a full range of providers which can be broken down into 3 tiers; specialty contractors, general contractors and design-build firms.
-I will do my best to show you how to understand and approach your remodeling project by raising some questions below and responding.
-When you are finished reading, I hope that you will comment below with further questions.
+From a service standpoint, it’s helpful to think about home remodeling in tiers of providers, dictated by the complexity of the project.
+In busy areas like Philadelphia and the Main Line suburbs, we have the benefit of a full range of providers who can be broken down into 3 tiers: specialty contractors, general contractors, and design-build firms.
+I will do my best to show you how to approach your remodeling project by raising some questions and answers.
+When you are finished reading, please ask us for any clarifications in the comment field at the end.

 You may occasionally find a ‘jack of all trades' where one person (ideally a seasoned veteran) can perform some combination of specialty services and manage themselves with an assistant, completing minor kitchen and bath upgrades.
 In this scenario, success becomes unlikely on any larger projects since they are neither trained nor licensed to perform specialties and may not be aware of all code requirements.

-Not surprisingly, only a portion of architects’ designs are built due to this lack of cost recognition within the design process.
+Not surprisingly, only a portion of architects’ designs is built due to this lack of cost recognition within the design process.
 Seasoned architects are sometimes better at confirming their early budget assumptions but not always.
-A growing trend, recognized by both clients and architects, has been toward early collaboration with a reputable design-build firm to make sure that someone on the team can deliver cost saving solutions and accurate final budgeting.
+A growing trend, recognized by both clients and architects, has been toward early collaboration with a reputable design-build firm to make sure that someone on the team can deliver cost-saving solutions and accurate final budgeting.

 Asking a client to act as a conduit or interpreter between the architect and the builder is usually a terrible idea and can be very stressful for everyone.
 As I understand it, architects are professionally barred from managing the builder but the builder can easily hire an architect.
 We do it all the time.
-In other situations, we are invited to coordinate a relationship with the client and architect after the design has progressed to the point of needing feedback on cost before the permit application.
+In other situations, we are invited to coordinate a relationship with the client and architect after the design has progressed to the point of needing feedback on project costs before the permit application.
 Generally, we will then take over the design and the architect steps down.
-This is also unfortunate, because the client experiences a disruption of service and the project loses some creative guidance.
-In contrast, design build supports a valuable, collaborative and continuous team approach.
+This is also unfortunate because the client experiences a disruption of service and the project loses some creative guidance.
+In contrast, design-build supports a valuable, collaborative, and continuous team approach.
 A single team takes responsibility and guides the project through the process from concept to design and straight through to the finish.